openstack/nova/api-guide/source/general_info.rst

    - **nova-conductor**

-     This service provides database access for the other services, and handles internal version compatibility when different services are running different versions of code.
+     This service provides database access for Nova and the other OpenStack services, and handles internal version compatibility when different services are running different versions of code.
 The conductor service also handles long-running requests.

    - **nova-compute**